bloemj/2023-coding-the-humanities/README.md

 0. [Hello World](notebooks/0_HelloWorld.ipynb): a first notebook to check if everything is working.
 1. [Python basics](notebooks/1_Basics.ipynb): basics of Python, including ample reference documentation.
-2. WIP: [Input/Output](notebooks/2_InputOutput.ipynb): Functions, loops, reading and writing files from and to disk.
+2. [Input/Output](notebooks/2_InputOutput.ipynb): conditional statements, functions, loops, reading and writing files from and to disk.
 3. WIP: (optional) [Pandas basics](notebooks/3_PandasBasics.ipynb): Pandas is the go-to library for data analysis.
 4. WIP: (optional) [Data wrangling](notebooks/4_DataWrangling.ipynb): loading, cleaning and transforming data for analysis.
 5. WIP: [Working with Tweets](notebooks/5_WorkingTweets.ipynb): working with data from Twitter.